TreantBG/galactic-code-quest/README.md

 **Mine**
   - Planet can be mined only once
   - In a system can be mined only 2 planets
+  - Two resources can be mined from one planet
+  - The quantity of the resource will be random value

 **Scan**
 - Scans are free